Guide to Tags and Categories on Twitch

 Twitch has said that they are going to be using tags to determine who to show in every viewer’s homepage depending on their viewing behaviour.

 We’ll discuss the best ways to use Tags later, but it’s pretty simple.
-Honestly, just describe your stream.
+Honestly, just describe your stream and find opportunities to stand out.

 What are categories? (and why was IRL removed?)